BIPES/BIPES/docs/contribute/forking.rst

   make run

 In development mode, different languages are accessed by including the language code to the link, e.g. http://127.0.0.1:5001/ide-de loads the IDE in German.

-There are many additional options available that are described at :ref:`release and deploy <release-deploy>`, for example, how to use PostgreSQL instead of SQLite as the database engine.
+Additional options, such as :ref:`how to use PostgreSQL <release-deploy-postgres>` instead of SQLite as the database engine, are described at :ref:`release and deploy <release-deploy>`.

 Windows notes
 ^^^^^^^^^^^^^^^^^^^